 Affordable housing is abundant in Arkansas, and it is one of the most significant contributing factors in the cost-of-living difference.
-Zillow reported a median home value of $129,500 in Arkansas, with the median list price per square foot at $101 and the median rent price at $1,100.
+Zillow reported that the median price of homes sold is $156,800, with the median list price per square foot at $101.
+The median rent price is $1,005.
 Arkansas is in the top 10 for lowest property taxes with an effective property tax rate of only 0.63%.

 Affordable Utilities in Arkansas

 Coupled with affordable housing costs, some of the lowest utility rates in the country make Arkansas a comfortable place to call home.
-According to the Global Energy Institute, the average household spends only $1,892 per year on energy, which is 8.7% below the national average.
+According to the Global Energy Institute, the average household spent only $1,892 in 2019 on energy, which is 8.7% below the national average.

 Necessities Cost Less in Arkansas